Aliases for CTC1 Gene

 This gene encodes a component of the CST complex.
 This complex plays an essential role in protecting telomeres from degradation.
 This protein also forms a heterodimer with the CST complex subunit STN1 to form the enzyme alpha accessory factor.
 This enzyme regulates DNA replication.
 Mutations in this gene are the cause of cerebroretinal microangiopathy with calcifications and cysts.
 Alternate splicing results in both coding and non-coding variants. [provided by RefSeq, Mar 2012]

 GeneCards Summary for CTC1 Gene

-CTC1 (CTS Telomere Maintenance Complex Component 1) is a Protein Coding gene.
+CTC1 (CST Telomere Replication Complex Component 1) is a Protein Coding gene.
 Diseases associated with CTC1 include Cerebroretinal Microangiopathy With Calcifications And Cysts and Dyskeratosis Congenita.
 GO annotations related to this gene include single-stranded DNA binding.

 UniProtKB/Swiss-Prot for CTC1 Gene